View PDF Version

 - document assessment and trial results for selecting AAC interventions and technology, including speech-generating devices (SGDs);

-- participate in meetings adhering to required federal and state laws and regulations (e.g., IDEIA and Section 504 of the Rehabilitation Act
+- participate in meetings adhering to required federal and state laws and regulations (e.g., IDEIA and Section 504 of the Rehabilitation Act of 1973).

 - document assessment results, including discharge planning;